Brandon Lewis fights for educational equity because he believes that all Black boys born in Alabama deserve a high quality education.

-Today, Brandon is the Manager of Health and Education Policy for the National Urban League in Washington, D.C., a civil rights nonprofit that provides resources to the African American community.
-He works closely with policymakers to ensure that National Urban League programs benefitting black students continue to be a part of the education landscape.
+After his Teach For America corps experience, Brandon went on to become the Manager of Health and Education Policy for the National Urban League in Washington, D.C., a civil rights nonprofit that provides resources to the Black community.
+He partnered with policymakers to ensure that National Urban League programs benefitting Black students continue to be a part of the education landscape.

-Brandon says his LEE coach played a huge role in helping him land his current role.
+Brandon’s LEE coach helped him land his current role.

 Brandon has worked on policy projects including partnering with National Urban League affiliates in nearly 20 states to create state plans that comply with the Every Student Succeeds Act (ESSA).
 He had the ability to read and evaluate each plan’s educational equity language.